 Can I edit this document?
 This document is not to be edited in any way by recipients.
-All comments or questions related to this document should be directed to the CISA at 1-888-282-0870 or CISA Service Desk.
+All comments or questions related to this document should be directed to the CISA at 1-888-282-0870 or CISA Central.

 Can I submit malware to CISA?
 Malware samples can be submitted via three methods:

 CISA encourages you to report any suspicious activity, including cybersecurity incidents, possible malicious code, software vulnerabilities, and phishing-related scams.
 Reporting forms can be found on CISA's homepage at www.cisa.gov.